jtpio/jupyterlab-system-monitor/README.md

 ### Graphic Display

-You can set the memory limit (but not enforce it) to display the indicator in the top bar.
+You can set the memory and cpu limits (but not enforce it) to display the indicator in the top bar.

 For more info, check the [memory limit](https://github.com/yuvipanda/nbresuse#memory-limit) in the [nbresuse](https://github.com/yuvipanda/nbresuse) repository.